bolst/obsidian/nbolt-obs/School/COMP-3300/Quiz 2.md

 4. Choose the correct option from the following:
-	1. What does a producer to when the buffer is full in the producer-consumer problem?
+	1. What does a producer do when the buffer is full in the producer-consumer problem?
 		1. Discards new items
 		2. Forces the consumer to remove an item
 		3. Waits until space is available